bioidiap/bob.learn.boosting/doc/guide.rst

    W^o(\vec x) = LUT^o[x_{m^o}]

 .. note::
-   As a variant, the feature index :math:`m^o` can be selected to be ``shared`` for all outputs, see :py:class:`xbob.boosting.trainer.LUTTrainer` for details.
+   As a variant, the feature index :math:`m^o` can be selected to be ``shared`` for all outputs, see :py:class:`bob.learn.boosting.LUTTrainer` for details.

-A weak look-up-table classifier is learned using the :py:class:`xbob.boosting.trainer.LUTTrainer`.
+A weak look-up-table classifier is learned using the :py:class:`bob.learn.boosting.LUTTrainer`.

 Strong classifier
 -----------------

-The strong classifier, which is of type :py:class:`xbob.boosting.machine.BoostedMachine`, is a weighted combination of weak classifiers, which are usually of the same type.
+The strong classifier, which is of type :py:class:`bob.learn.boosting.BoostedMachine`, is a weighted combination of weak classifiers, which are usually of the same type.
-It can be trained with the :py:class:`xbob.boosting.trainer.Boosting` trainer, which takes a list of training samples, and a list of univariate or multivariate target vectors.
+It can be trained with the :py:class:`bob.learn.boosting.Boosting` trainer, which takes a list of training samples, and a list of univariate or multivariate target vectors.
 In several rounds, the trainer computes (here, only the univariate case is considered, but the multivariate case is similar -- simply replace scores by score vectors.):

 1. The classification results (the so-called *scores*) for the current strong classifier: